AppRocket

-Qasim founded AppRocket in 2017 with a single thesis: most mid-market companies don't need another consulting deck — they need senior engineers who will sit in their codebase, make decisions, and ship.
+Qasim founded AppRocket in 2017 with one thesis: most mid-market companies do not need another consulting deck.
+They need senior engineers who will sit in their codebase, make decisions, and ship.

 That conviction came from operating, not advising.
-Before AppRocket he was an early team member at Savaree, the Pakistani ride-hailing startup acquired by Careem (and later Uber) — the kind of zero-to-Series-A operating experience that teaches the difference between a product that demos well and a product that holds up under attorney-grade scrutiny on a Friday afternoon.
+Before AppRocket he was an early team member at Savaree, the Pakistani ride-hailing startup acquired by Careem (and later Uber).
+It was the kind of zero-to-Series-A operating experience that teaches the difference between a product that demos well and a product that holds up under attorney-grade scrutiny on a Friday afternoon.

-The same instinct shaped how AppRocket has chosen its work since.
-The firm spent 18 months building and operating Casetrack, a production case-management software product used by real attorneys handling real matters.
-Casetrack was sunset in 2026 — not because it failed, but because the lessons it taught (eval discipline, integration brittleness, attorney-trust onboarding curves) turned out to be more valuable when transferred across firms as a services engagement than as a single product.
-The Casetrack retrospective is published as primary-source research on this site.
+The same instinct shaped how AppRocket chose its work after that.
+The firm spent 18 months building and operating Casetrack, a case-management product used by real attorneys handling real matters.
+We sunset Casetrack in April 2024.
+The honest reason is that the lessons it taught us — evaluation rigor, integration brittleness, attorney-trust onboarding curves — were earning their keep faster as services engagements across many firms than as a single product.
+The full Casetrack retrospective is published as primary-source research on this site.

 Qasim's academic and credential path mirrors the same operating-first orientation.
-He's a current researcher in Stanford's Management Science & Engineering department, where the focus is the engineering economics of AI deployment in regulated verticals.
-He's a Sequoia Capital InSITE Fellow, served as a product manager on a NASA Artemis subcontract supporting the Lunar Gateway program, and has been recognized by Forbes 30 Under 30 (Asia) and the Stanford Profiles directory.
+He is a current researcher in Stanford's Management Science & Engineering department, where the focus is the engineering economics of AI deployment in regulated industries.
+He is a Sequoia Capital InSITE Fellow and served as a product manager on a NASA Artemis subcontract supporting the Lunar Gateway program.

-Today he leads AppRocket's distributed team across Palo Alto, Lahore, Arlington, Nottingham, and Dubai, with two specialized engineering partners — a deep-AI/ML firm focused on evals and RAG, and a product engineering firm focused on integration and UI — that together let a six-person core team deliver enterprise-grade AI work at boutique speed.
-The firm's primary focus today is mid-market law firms (50–500 attorneys) implementing production AI, with a secondary practice serving funded AI-native startups graduating from v0/Cursor MVPs into production.
+Today he leads AppRocket as a distributed team headquartered in Palo Alto, California, with two specialist engineering-partner firms (one focused on evaluations and RAG, the other on integration and UI) that together let a six-person core deliver enterprise-grade AI work at boutique speed.
+The firm's primary focus today is mid-market law firms of 50 to 500 attorneys, with a secondary practice serving funded AI-native startups graduating from v0 and Cursor MVPs into production.

-When he's not in code or in client rooms, he's writing the biweekly AppRocket newsletter, speaking at Stanford GSB AI Club events, and hosting invite-only dinners for AI-native founders during conferences in San Francisco and New York.
+When he is not in code or in client rooms, he is writing the biweekly AppRocket newsletter, speaking at Stanford GSB AI Club events, and hosting invite-only dinners for AI-native founders during conferences in San Francisco and New York.

 Credentials